EUDR Compliance: Ensuring Your Products Are Deforestation-Free

 What we know so far is that the original producer of the relevant materials must be geolocated to the plot-of-land level.
 The data are expected to be submitted as vectors (polygons) delineating each piece of land associated with the producer, most likely in the GeoJSON format.
 Here, satellite or drone imagery can help operators identify the locations and boundaries of the producing plots of land, or verify the accuracy and truthfulness of the geolocation data received from the producer.

 Moreover, remote-sensing imagery is indispensable when it comes to the verification of whether or not deforestation or forest degradation occurred as a consequence of the production of the relevant products.
-For example, land use can be distinguished by colours or colour indices using optical imagery.
+For example, land use can be distinguished by colors or color indices using optical imagery.
 Imagery derived from synthetic-aperture radar (SAR) can provide weather-independent information about the density and thickness of the vegetation.
 LiDAR imagery can provide information on the height of the vegetation canopy.
 These types of information all contribute to determining the existence and health of forests.

 The EUDR sets the baseline date of 31st December, 2020, after which no deforestation or forest degradation should occur.
 The EU Observatory provides a global map of forest cover for the year 2020, and subsequent annual maps of forest-cover changes.
 However, these maps are meant to be additional tools to help companies perform due diligence.
 The use of these maps does not necessarily guarantee the verification (i.e., they are not legally binding).
 The safest approach is still to utilise other data sources.
 By comparing the aforementioned remote-sensing imagery between the production date(s) and the baseline date, one could theoretically verify with more accuracy whether or not forests were harmed.
 In practice, however, this could be tricky and tedious.